polyphony-chat/.github/SPECIFICATION.md

 Because `KeyPackages` are supposed to be used only once, it is recommended that servers store multiple valid `KeyPackages` for each user.
 A server must notify a client when it is running low on `KeyPackages` for a user.
 Consult the Client-Server-API for more information on how servers should request new `KeyPackages` from clients.
 Servers should delete a `KeyPackage` when it is no longer valid.

+#### 6.1.1 Last resort KeyPackages

+A "last resort" `KeyPackage` is a `KeyPackage` which can be used multiple times.
+Such `KeyPackages` are only to be given out to clients when a server has no more valid, regular `KeyPackages` available for a user.
+This is to prevent DoS attacks, where a malicious client could request a large amount of `KeyPackages` for a user, causing other users not being able to adding the attacked user to an encrypted group or guild channel.

+Once a server has given out a "last resort" `KeyPackage` to a client, the server should request a new "last resort" `KeyPackage` from the client from the user, once they connect to the server again.
+The old "last resort" `KeyPackage` should then be deleted.

 ### 6.2.
 User identity

-Even though section 6.1 defines that a `KeyPackage` should be deleted by the server after it has been given out once, servers must keep track of the identity keys of all users that are registered on the server, and must be able to provide the public key of a user and a given point in time to other servers, when requested.
-This is to ensure messages sent by users, even ones sent a long time ago, can be verified by other servers.
+Even though section 6.1 defines that a `KeyPackage` should be deleted by the server after it has been given out once, servers must keep track of the identity keys of all users that are registered on the server, and must be able to provide a users' identity key (or keys, in the case of multi-device users) for a given timestamp, when requested.
+This is to ensure messages sent by users, even ones sent a long time ago, can be verified by other servers and their users.
 This is because the public key of a user may change over time and users must sign all messages they send to other servers.